Procurement

 The service will provide an evidence-based service for behaviour change and stop smoking that is accessible across Norfolk.

-This procurement is being undertaken under the Competitive Process of the Health Care Services (Provider Selection Regime) Regulations 2023
+This procurement was undertaken under the Competitive Process of the Health Care Services (Provider Selection Regime) Regulations 2023

 Notices